Q. Our guest today is B. W. McCarron, managing editor of Magic World Publishers. Welcome, B.W.

 Q. How many titles have you published to date?

-A. As of today, we offer nearly 300 titles, covering topics ranging from How-To guides for beginning magicians to specialized routines for magicians, mentalists, hypnotists, comedians and other professional entertainers.
+A. As of today, we offer over 300 titles, covering topics ranging from How-To guides for beginning magicians to specialized routines for magicians, mentalists, hypnotists, comedians and other professional entertainers.

 Q. That's an impressive range.
 How does a customer find a particular book from your site?